ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 902**<br />
 Function: Bypasses execution of database upgrade script when installing a Cumulative Update or Service Pack.
 If you encounter an error during script upgrade mode, it is recommended to contact Microsoft SQL Customer Service and Support (CSS) for further guidance.<br />
-**WARNING: This trace flag is meant for troubleshooting of failed updates during script upgrade mode, and it is not supported to run it continuously in a production environment.
+**Warning: This trace flag is meant for troubleshooting of failed updates during script upgrade mode, and it is not supported to run it continuously in a production environment.
 Database upgrade scripts needs to execute successfully for a complete install of Cumulative Updates and Service Packs.
 Not doing so can cause unexpected issues with your SQL Server instance.**<br />
 Link: http://www.sqlservice.se/sv/start/blogg/sql-server-2012-cu1-upgrade-step--msdb110_upgrade-sql--encountered-error-547.aspx<br />